Valphai/Marching-cubes/README.md

 # Marching-cubes

 Implementation of the marching cubes algorithm in Unity3d.
 I utilized HLSL and Compute Buffers to run this algorithm on the gpu.
+I also used a very simple shader graph with gradient to simulate terrain-like effect.
+This makes it look like an actual procedural terrain.

 Triangulation table from the first reference link was used in this implementation.

 # Preview